This glossary explains terms in the Medicare program.

 Medicare health plan

 Generally, a plan offered by a private company that contracts with Medicare to provide Part A and Part B benefits to people with Medicare who enroll in the plan.
 Medicare health plans include all Medicare Advantage Plans, Medicare Cost Plans, and Demonstration/Pilot Programs.
-Programs of All-inclusive Care for the Elderly (PACE) organizations are special types of Medicare health plans that can be offered by public or private entities and provide Part D and other benefits in addition to Part A and Part B benefits.
+Programs of All-inclusive Care for the Elderly (PACE) organizations are special types of Medicare health plans.
+PACE plans can be offered by public or private companies and provide Part D and other benefits in addition to Part A and Part B benefits.

 Medicare Medical Savings Account (MSA) Plan